hugoocoto/printf/README.md

 ## Usability

-It just support %d xd.
+It only support %d xd.
 (It is easy to expand thought)

 ## Note